Ostheer/IBM4610_bot/README.md

 The script `macro.vba` is embedded in the base template of the Microsoft Office installation, so the file is not explicitly present on the system.

 ## Features
+* Temporarily disable printing, using the `/sleep` command
 * Manage list of blocked and allowed users from telegram, as admin.
 * Print unicode text.
 Including EMOJI 👁👅👁!!
 * Print images (with captions), automatically converted to black and white bitmaps.